 The Autism Exchange (AEX) website is a place where all parents can find a plethora of information pertaining to your journey with your child.
 If you can't find what you are looking for, then you can request to have the information put on the website through the Contact Us feature.
 We are parents helping parents and we want every new parent to be able to navigate this site and begin their journey with lots of help and support.

 Working on all fronts is paramount to your child's progress.
 Your child's program may include dietary changes, daily living modifications, educational programs, biomedical treatments, alternative therapies, and more.
 The AEX is laid out in an organized manner to make it easy for users to find autism information quickly.
-The AEX primary categories are color coded (as shown below) and are located in the top navigation bar of this web site.
+The AEX primary categories are located in the top navigation bar under the heading Organized Info.
 The primary categories include:

 The Daily Living category encompasses a variety of topics focused on helping you and your child navigate areas that are of concern like safety or stressors or areas that need your attention like school planning or financial considerations.
 There is a lot of very helpful information in this section and we encourage all new parents to read the Daily Living areas (see the Daily Living tab).
 In addition, as your child grows into an adult, there will be new areas to consider such as jobs and housing.
 We expect new areas to be added to the Daily Living category on a frequent basis because of the broad nature of this category as well as the fact that it includes information from young children to young adults to adulthood.